Lightning-AI/lightning-thunder/docs/source/basic/faq.rst

 5. Does Thunder support dynamic shapes?
 =======================================

 No, not at the moment.
+However, we're actively working on it.

 Meta functions operate on the exact shapes of the tensor proxies that pass through them.
 This is a limitation of the current implementation, and we plan to incorporate dynamic shapes in the future.
-We're looking for input on how to best incorporate dynamic shapes, so if you have any ideas, please let us know by creating an issue or reaching out.
+If you have relevant experience experience with this problem in pytorch, please let us know by creating an issue or reaching out.

 ================================================================